 Fort Matanzas has a long history, closely connected with the founding of St. Augustine by Pedro Menéndez de Aviles.
 In 1565, Menéndez killed over 250 French Huguenots upon the shores of this inlet, including the famed Jean Ribault.
 Due to the history of the site, the Spanish named both the fort and the inlet "Matanzas," which means "slaughters" in English.

 It is believed that a small wooden watchtower was always present on the inlet to guard the watery 'back door' entrance to St. Augustine.
 The fort that visitors see today was not built until British attacks increased along the Florida coast in the 1740s.
 Visitors will note some similarities between the construction of St. Augustine's fort, the Castillo de San Marcos, and Fort Matanzas because both are made of coquina.
-Coquina, a naturally occurring stone along Florida's east coast, is composed of shell fragments that are cemented together by the pounding surf upon the beach.
-This stone is easy to quarry and provided the Spanish with ample building material that was impenetrable to cannon fire.
+The stone is impenetrable to cannon fire and easy to quarry, providing the Spanish with ample building material.

 Fort Matanzas hosts frequent reenactments and living history demonstrations depicting the times of the early fortification.
-A reenactor is onsite almost every day during the summer, relaying the history of the fort to visitors.
-On Wednesdays and Saturdays (weather permitting), musket demonstrations are given on the hour from 12:30 – 3:30 p.m.
+A reenactor is on-site almost every day during the summer, relaying the history of the fort to visitors.
+On Wednesdays and Saturdays (weather permitting), musket demonstrations are given from 12:30 – 3:30 p.m.